chris-jh/BarcodeRattler/README.md

 CSV File
 ========

-The file is made up of the headers
+The file is made up of the following headers

 ```BARCODE,CORE,ZIP,FILE,TMP```